 Expensive soccer balls are far more likely to do this than a cheap ball.

 The companies that design the best quality balls spend a lot of time and a lot of money working on the smallest details on the ball to make sure the ball is optimized to do exactly what a player wants it to do.
+These techniques are formed over decades of soccer ball development, as you can see in my article – Soccer Ball History: From Origin to Modern Day.

 Getting hold of a more expensive soccer ball will allow you to appreciate the increased ability it has to go in the same direction you intended for it to go.